Remi De Roo: Presbyteral ministry

 De Roo's first pastoral assignment was as assistant parish priest at Holy Cross Parish in Winnipeg's Norwood neighbourhood shortly after his ordination.
 He then became diocesan director of Catholic Action the following year, before serving as vice-chancellor of the Archdiocese of Saint Boniface and secretary to Maurice Baudoux.
 He eventually became parish priest at Holy Cross in 1960, his final position before becoming bishop in 1962.
 He ultimately served as a priest in Saint Boniface for 12 years.

 Episcopal ministry

 De Roo was appointed as the thirteenth Bishop of Victoria on October 29, 1962.
-The see had been vacant since March of that year, when James Michael Hill died.
+The see had been vacant since March that year, when James Michael Hill died.
 He was consecrated bishop on December 14, 1962, at Saint Boniface Cathedral in Winnipeg, with Maurice Baudoux serving as the principal consecrator.
 He was installed in Victoria six days later on December 20.
 He was the youngest Catholic bishop at the time, as well as the first Bishop of Victoria born in Western Canada.
-He was also the youngest Catholic bishop in history when he was appointed.
+He was also the youngest Catholic bishop in modern history when he was appointed.